carapace-sh/carapace/docs/src/carapace/action/actionCallback.md

 })
 ```

-- [`carapace.CallbackValue`](https://pkg.go.dev/github.com/rsteube/carapace#pkg-variables) provides access to the current (partial) value of the flag or positional argument being completed
+- `c.CallbackValue` provides access to the current (partial) value of the flag or positional argument being completed
 - return [ActionValues](./actionValues.md) without arguments to silently skip completion
 - return [ActionMessage](./actionMessage.md) to provide an error message (e.g. failure during invocation of an external command)
-- the `args` parameter provides access to the positional arguments of the current subcommand (excluding the one currently being completed)
+- `c.Args` provides access to the positional arguments of the current subcommand (excluding the one currently being completed)
 - [`IsCallback`](https://pkg.go.dev/github.com/rsteube/carapace#IsCallback) indicates if the current invocation of the program is a callback (useful to skip any lengthy init steps)

 ## Testing